JohnEstropia/CoreStore/README.md

 ## Features
-- Supports multiple persistent stores per *data stack*, just the way .xcdatamodeld files are supposed to.
-CoreStore will also manage one *data stack* by default, but you can create and manage as many as you need.
+- Supports multiple persistent stores per data stack, just the way .xcdatamodeld files are supposed to.
+CoreStore will also manage one data stack by default, but you can create and manage as many as you need.
 - Ability to plug-in your own logging framework (or any of your favorite 3rd-party logger)
 - Gets around a limitation with other Core Data wrappers where the entity name should be the same as the `NSManagedObject` subclass name.
 CoreStore loads entity-to-class mappings from the .xcdatamodeld file, so you are free to name them independently.
-- Observe a list of `NSManagedObject`'s using `ManagedObjectListController`, a clean wrapper for `NSFetchedResultsController`.
+- Observe a list of `NSManagedObject`s using `ManagedObjectListController`, a clean wrapper for `NSFetchedResultsController`.
 Another controller, `ManagedObjectController`, lets you observe changes for a single object without using KVO.
 Both controllers can have multiple observers as well, so there is no extra overhead when sharing the same data source for multiple screens.
 - Makes it hard to fall into common concurrency mistakes.
 All `NSManagedObjectContext` tasks are encapsulated into safer, higher-level abstractions without sacrificing flexibility and customizability.
 - Provides convenient API for common use cases.
 - Clean API designed around Swift’s code elegance and type safety.